voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

     directly on<using-labels>` the |Label| object.
-However, a typical use case for this feature, as opposed to simply storing custom attributes directly on the |Label| object, is to store predictions and associated confidences of a classifer applied to the object patches.
+However, a typical use case for this feature, as opposed to simply storing custom attributes directly on the |Label| object, is to store predictions and associated confidences of a classifier applied to the object patches.

 There are |Attribute| subclasses for various types of attributes you may want to store.
 Use the appropriate subclass when possible so that FiftyOne knows the